LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 The following core permissions are included with the agent role and cannot be disabled:

-* Ability for Agent to change their name, password, regional settings and so on
+* Ability for agent to change their name, password, regional settings and so on
-* Ability to accept any chat or conversation request, within the Agent’s maximum concurrency limit
+* Ability to accept any chat or conversation request, within the agent’s maximum concurrency limit
 * View information about their individual performance

 | Agent permissions | Permission definition | Default State (role) |